rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters"/>
 </head>

-When provisioning a [custom cluster](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/use-existing-nodes.md) using Rancher, RKE2 is used to install Kubernetes on your existing nodes.
+When provisioning a [custom cluster](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/use-existing-nodes.md) Rancher uses RKE2 to install Kubernetes on your existing nodes.

 In a Windows cluster provisioned with Rancher, the cluster must contain both Linux and Windows nodes.
 The Kubernetes controlplane can only run on Linux nodes, and the Windows nodes can only have the worker role.
 Windows nodes can only be used for deploying workloads.

-Other requirements for Windows clusters include:

-- [Support Matrices for RKE2 versions](https://www.suse.com/suse-rke2/support-matrix/all-supported-versions/) with information on Kubernetes component versions.
-- Windows nodes must have 50 GB of disk space.

-For the full list of requirements, see [this section.](#requirements-for-windows-clusters)

 For a summary of Kubernetes features supported in Windows, see the Kubernetes documentation on [supported functionality and limitations for using Kubernetes with Windows](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#supported-functionality-and-limitations) or the [guide for scheduling Windows containers in Kubernetes](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-containers/).

-### RKE2 Windows
+### RKE2 Features for Windows Clusters

-The RKE2 provisioning feature also includes installing RKE2 on Windows clusters.
-Windows features for RKE2 include:
+Listed below are the primary RKE2 features for Windows cluster provisioning:

 - Windows Containers with RKE2 powered by containerd
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI
-- Calico or Flannel CNI for Windows RKE2 custom clusters
+- Calico CNI for Windows RKE2 custom clusters
 - SAC releases of Windows Server (2004 and 20H2) are included in the technical preview

 :::note